nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 task manager, and if there are 20 saved states, 10 of the earliest saved states will be deleted.

 ### 3.4 Scheduling Command
 In YATS, we implement a schedule command to automatically schedule tasks based on available timeslots.
-Scheduling is made based on the following<br>
-constraints - i) the scheduled time must not overlap with any other event in the list ii) it must be between 8am and 6pm iii) must not be on a saturday or sunday The algorithm.
-These constraints were implemented as we wanted to ensure a very specific<br>
-use case for schedule - we wanted to allow the user to schedule tasks automatically into their workday.
+Scheduling is made based on the following constraints - i) the scheduled time must not overlap with any other event in the list ii) it must be between 8am and 6pm iii) must not be on a saturday or sunday The algorithm.
+These constraints were implemented as we wanted to ensure a very specific use case for schedule - we wanted to allow the user to schedule tasks automatically into their workday.
 This allows them to quickly slot their ad-hoc events into their own timetable, without worrying about when to put each event.
 To accomplish scheduling, we first searches for open intervals in the list of events.
-Open intervals are intervals not taken up by any event, and thus can be used for scheduling.<br>
+Open intervals are intervals not taken up by any event, and thus can be used for scheduling.
 We then have to check if the open interval is appropriate for scheduling the event based on the constraints of 8am to 6pm, and that it is on a weekday.<br>
 First, we describe the method of finding open intervals.
-The list is sorted by start time and then we iterate through this sorted list, keeping the max of its accompanying end time saved in a variable and checking if the maximum end time is smaller than the next events start time. <br>
-If current maximum end time at the current event is smaller than the start time of the next event, it is then provable that this is an open interval.<br>
-This is because there is no event with an end time after this interval (since we took the max of all preceding end times of the first start times), and no event with a start time or end time before this interval (since the array is sorted by start time, and every events end time must be later than its start time).<br>
+The list is sorted by start time and then we iterate through this sorted list, keeping the max of its accompanying end time saved in a variable and checking if the maximum end time is smaller than the next events start time.
+If current maximum end time at the current event is smaller than the start time of the next event, it is then provable that this is an open interval.
+This is because there is no event with an end time after this interval (since we took the max of all preceding end times of the first start times), and no event with a start time or end time before this interval (since the array is sorted by start time, and every events end time must be later than its start time).
 Thus, this must be an open interval which we can then check whether it is appropriately sized and the correct day for scheduling.
-This problem is complex as because we are looking for valid timings between 8am and 6pm, and the boundaries of an open interval span across multiple days.<br>
+However, checking that this is a appropriate and suitable timing to schedule at is complex as because we are looking for valid timings between 8am and 6pm, and the boundaries of an open interval could span across multiple days.<br>
 To solve this problem, we first break down the possible times of boundaries into 3 cases,<br> i) Case 1 - Less than 10 Hours,<br>
 ii) Case 2 - More than 34 Hours, <br>